 From a talk by Martine Palmiter, dharma holder in One Heart Sangha, at the Tea Ladies dharma study group

 Keizan was heavily influenced by women.
-There is much written about how Keizan was influenced by his grandmother who herself practiced with Dogen’s own teacher Myozen and was an early supporter of Dogen.
-Keizan’s mother Ekan also was a fervent practitioner of Buddhism and prayed fervently to Kannon.
-She prayed to Kannon for a baby and at age 37, Keizan was born.
+There is much written about how Keizan was influenced by his grandmother who practiced with Dogen’s own teacher Myozen and was an early supporter of Dogen.
+Keizan’s mother Ekan also was a fervent practitioner of Buddhism and to the Bodhisattva Kannon/ Avalokitesvara.
+She was childless and prayed to Kannon for a baby and at age 37, Keizan was born.

 Keizan’s mother continued to be a major influence in spreading Zen, with Keizan’s support as well, and became the abbess of a Soto convent, Jojuji, Ekan was devoted to teaching Buddhism to women and founded the temple Hooji.
 Her order of Soto nuns “had the plum blossom as its symbol, since it is the first to bloom in early spring and its delicate blossoms often meet with snow and cold.
 It is said that the plum blossom teaches us to be gentle even in the harshest conditions.”
 [Zen Women]

-Our Tea Ladies study the women ancestors to completely realize the Tathagatha’s true meaning.
+Our Tea Ladies group studies the women ancestors to completely realize the Tathagatha’s true meaning, to honor and respect the women who dedicated themselves to meditation practice.
 Our honoring starts from Mahaprajapati, Buddha’s aunt and step mother, the first woman Buddhist and lineage holder, down through the ages, to include all the men and women teachers, as Dogen wrote about 700 years ago.

 Dogen: “Why are men special?
 Emptiness is emptiness.
 Four great elements are four great elements.
 Five skandhas are five skandhas.
 Women are just like that.
 Both men and women attain the way.
 You should honor attainment of the way.
 Do not discriminate between men and women.
 This is the most wondrous principle of the Buddha Way.”